-St John’s most famous beach is also one of the most photographed beaches in the United States Virgin Islands.
+St John Island’s most famous beach is also one of the most photographed beaches in the United States Virgin Islands.
 Over a quarter mile of beautiful white sand makes this the showpiece beach of the National Park Service.
-Enjoy a self-guided snorkel trail with underwater information about coral formations and sea life.
-Facilities include a snack bar/grill, souvenir shop, showers, restrooms, public telephones, and lifeguards.
+Enjoy the self-guided Underwater Snorkeling Trail; with underwater information about coral formations and sea life.
+Facilities include a snack bar/grill, snorkel gear rentals, beach chair rentals, showers, restrooms, public telephones, and lifeguards.
 Please note: Trunk Bay is the only St John beach that charges an entrance fee.

 Because of its popularity, Trunk gets a fair number of visitors.
 The numbers, not surprisingly, often correspond to the number of cruise ships at port in Charlotte Amalie on St Thomas.
 Check the cruise ship schedule.